ThiinkMG/Savings-Goal-Calculator-MCF/replit.md

 - Scheduled monthly reports on the 1st of each month at 9 AM
 - Manual testing endpoint for admin reports (/api/admin/test-monthly-report)

+### Google Sheets Live Integration
+- Real-time database synchronization with Google Sheets
+- Automatic updates when users register or modify savings goals
+- Separate sheets for user data and savings goals with comprehensive analytics
+- Admin endpoints for creating and managing spreadsheets
+- Live progress tracking and financial metrics in spreadsheet format

 ## Previous Changes (v3.0.0 Beta - January 31, 2025)

 ### Button Text Color Updates